- What is ‘excess mortality’?

 For example, if a country had a P-score of 100% in a given week in 2020, that would mean the death count for that week was 100% higher than — that is, double — the projected death count for that week.

 The chart here shows excess mortality during the pandemic for all ages using the P-score.
-To see the P-scores for other countries click Add country on the chart.
+To see the P-scores for other countries click Edit countries and regions on the chart.

 Important points about excess mortality figures to keep in mind

 The reported number of deaths might not count all deaths that occurred.
 This is the case for two reasons:

 - First, not all countries have the infrastructure and capacity to register and report all deaths.
 In richer countries with high-quality mortality reporting systems, nearly 100% of deaths are registered.
 But in many low- and middle-income countries, undercounting of mortality is a serious issue.
 The UN estimates that, in “normal” times, only two-thirds of countries register at least 90% of all deaths that occur, and some countries register less than 50% — or even under 10% — of deaths.
 During the pandemic the actual coverage might be even lower.11

 - Second, there are delays in death reporting that make mortality data provisional and incomplete in the weeks, months, and even years after a death occurs — even in richer countries with high-quality mortality reporting systems.12 The extent of the delay varies by country.
 For some, the most recent data points are clearly very incomplete and therefore inaccurate — we do not show these clearly incomplete data points.13